actions-marketplace-validations/coco-hkk_compress-action/README.md

 First github action for learning.

-Use the specified compression tool to compress the specified file suffix in the specified directory.
+Use the specified compression tool to compress all the specified file suffix in the specified directory.

 ## Inputs